-In a 2005 book, Promises I Can Keep: Why Poor Women Put Motherhood before Marriage, Edin and her co-author, Maria Kefalas, sought to answer another policy conundrum: Why were so many low-income women having children without marrying, when doing so seemed so difficult?
-Based again on in-depth interviews and observations, the authors found that low-income women and men wished to marry but were reluctant to do so until they were sure that they and their spouses could provide for a household successfully, holding marriage to a very high “bar.”
+In a 2005 book, Promises I Can Keep: Why Poor Women Put Motherhood before Marriage, my co-author Maria Kefalas and I sought to answer another policy conundrum: Why were so many low-income women having children without marrying, when doing so seemed so difficult?
+Based again on in-depth interviews and observations, we found that low-income women and men wished to marry but were reluctant to do so until they were sure that they and their spouses could provide for a household successfully, holding marriage to a very high “bar.”
 In some poor neighborhoods, few men seemed to have the earning potential to meet that bar, but child rearing was so central to young women’s outlook on life that they were unwilling to postpone having children until they could find a suitable husband—which could take years, if ever.

-In a fascinating new book, Doing the Best I Can: Fathering in the Inner City, just published in May, 2013, Edin and Timothy Nelson report on in-depth interviews with unmarried low-income fathers who tell their side of the story.
-Across the political spectrum, unwed fatherhood is denounced as one of the leading social problems of today.
-Doing the Best I Can is a strikingly rich, paradigm-shifting look at fatherhood among inner-city men, who are often dismissed as “deadbeat dads.”
-The product of a multi-year ethnographic study of 110 black and white low-income, unmarried fathers in inner-city Philadelphia and Camden, NJ, Doing the Best I Can shows how mammoth economic and cultural changes have transformed the meaning of fatherhood among the urban poor.
+In a recent book, Doing the Best I Can: Fathering in the Inner City, my co-author Timothy Nelson and I report on in-depth interviews with unmarried low-income fathers who tell their side of the story.
+Across the political spectrum, unwed fatherhood is denounced as one of the leading social problems of today and inner-city fathers are often dismissed as “deadbeat dads.”
+In a multi-year ethnographic study of 110 black and white low-income, unmarried fathers in inner-city Philadelphia and Camden, NJ, we showed how mammoth economic and cultural changes have transformed the meaning of fatherhood among the urban poor.
 The book’s intimate interviews make real the significant obstacles faced by low-income men at every step in the familial process: from the difficulties of romantic relationships, to decision-making dilemmas at conception, to the often celebratory moment of birth, and, finally, to the hardships that accompany the early years of the child's life, and beyond.
 The book reveals a radical redefinition of family life, one that has revolutionized the meaning of fatherhood among inner-city men.
 Excerpts from Doing the Best I Can and related media can be found on the book’s website, www.doingthebestican.com.

-Under Contract: Halpern-Meekin, Sarah, Kathryn Edin, Laura Tach and Jennifer Sykes.
+- Forthcoming: Halpern-Meekin, Sarah, Kathryn Edin, Laura Tach and Jennifer Sykes.
 It’s Not Like I’m Poor: How Low Income Parents Make Ends Meet in a Post Welfare World.
 Berkeley CA: University of California Press. (manuscript available upon request)

-2013 Edin, Kathryn and Timothy Nelson.
+- 2013 Edin, Kathryn and Timothy Nelson.
 Doing the Best I Can: Fathering in the Inner City.
 Berkeley CA: University of California Press.

-2007 England, Paula and Kathryn Edin, editors.
+- 2007 England, Paula and Kathryn Edin, editors.
 Unmarried Couples with Children.
 New York, NY: Russell Sage Foundation.

-2005 Edin, Kathryn and Maria J. Kefalas.
+- 2005 Edin, Kathryn and Maria J. Kefalas.
 Promises I Can Keep: Why Poor Women Put Motherhood before Marriage.
 Berkeley, CA: University of California Press.
 (Winner, William G. Goode book award for the most outstanding contribution to family scholarship)

-1997 Edin, Kathryn and Laura Lein.
+- 1997 Edin, Kathryn and Laura Lein.
 Making Ends Meet: How Single Mothers Survive Welfare and Low-Wage Work.
 New York, NY: Russell Sage Foundation.
 (Honorable mention, American Sociological Association Distinguished Publication Award)

-1993 Edin, Kathryn.
+- 1993 Edin, Kathryn.
 There’s a Lot of Month Left at the End of the Money: How AFDC Recipients Make Ends Meet in Chicago.
 New York, NY: Garland Press.